-Built on the hill above Pylos, literally on the sea, on the south side we can admire the castle which is considered to be one of the best saved fortification constructions in our days.
+Built on the hill above Pylos, literally on the sea, on the south side, we can admire the castle, which is considered one of the best-saved fortification constructions of our days.

-It was built in the 16th century by the Ottoman Turks,later passed to the Venetian rule until the revolution and liberation of Greece in 1821
+It was built in the 16th century by the Ottoman Turks and later passed to the Venetian rule until the revolution and liberation of Greece in 1821

-If you decide to visit it is adviced to do it in the morning hours as the archaeological sites close at 3:00 at noon.
+If you decide to visit it, it is advised to do so in the morning as the archaeological sites close at 3:00 in the afternoon.